 Dearest reader, somewhere last year, I thought I was dreaming when I chanced on the unfortunate news about the misappropriation of $175 million loan facility secured in 2012 which was meant to provide seven district hospitals.
 But I was not.
 I was wide awake.
 The NDC hierarchy indeed misapplied the loan facility on the blind side of Ghanaians.

-According to the report, although SCL Social was given six million dollars to carry out a nationwide survey to provide appropriate data for the proper planning of the healthcare needs of Ghana, the NDC government, led by ex-President Mahama, deemed it fit to divert the loan facility for their internal research, at the expense of the sick and infirm Ghanaians.
+According to the report, although SCL Social was given $6 million to carry out a nationwide survey to provide appropriate data for the proper planning of the healthcare needs of Ghana, the NDC government led by Ex-President Mahama deemed it fit to divert the loan facility for their internal research at the expense of the sick and infirm Ghanaians.
 How insensitive?